Peel Public Health

 We reduce the damages from drug abuse in Peel.
 We give clean needles to users, hand out life-saving naloxone kits.
 We have tools and education that can make our population safer.

 Our programs and policies aim to limit your exposure to second hand smoke.
-We help people quit smoking and prevent others from starting to smoke in the first place.
+Learn how vaping, tobacco, cannabis, alcohol, and opioids affect your health.

 Visit our healthy communities page.